-All games are on Saturday mornings at either local area schools or Pelham City Park, Inverness Elem Schools or area locations.
+All games are on Saturday mornings at participating YMCA's and local area schools or community partners.

 Flag Football is among the fastest growing youth sports team at Greystone YMCA and a great place to teach the game to first-time players and sharpen skills for 'return- players'.
 Our league is offered both in the spring and fall each year and run for (8) weeks.
 Practice is one time (60 minutes) per week.
-We are expanding our league this year; ages start at 5-6yo, 7-8yo, 9-10yo, 11-12yo, (where available) **Age is as of August 1.
+We are expanding our league this year; ages start at 5-6yo, 7-8yo, 9-10yo, 11-12yo, (where available).
 Players are welcome to play up an age group but NEVER down.

 Coaches are volunteer parents and are prepared with a comprehensive e-learning training course.
 Uniforms and medallions are included.
 All teams require volunteer coaches.